garciart/network-automation/labs/cisco/TASKLIST.md

 ## Set up the device's logging process

-Go back to your Telnet Terminal, then enter and exit Global Configuration Mode:
+Go back to your Telnet Terminal, then enter and exit **Global Configuration Mode**:

 ```
 configure terminal